What can I expect from counselling?

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Rachel Smeaton

-Hi, my name is Rachel and I am a counsellor and psychotherapist based in Wilmslow, Cheshire.
+My name is Rachel and I am a counsellor and Psychotherapist based in Wilmslow, Cheshire.